- by Lena Younes

 Have you ever wondered what this yoga thing is really about?
 Sure, we know we're bringing our bodies into strange shapes, breathing a whole lot and many of us like going upside down.
 We also know that the yoga we practice orinated in India, is rooted in the Vedic philosophical system, and stimulates both our energetic and nervous system.
 But why are we so drawn to it?

 The simple answer is that it WORKS.
-It's Yoga, The Rocket, Ashtanga - it's all about moving away from what doesn't work towards what does.
+Yoga, The Rocket, Ashtanga - it's all about moving away from what doesn't work towards what does.

 I spent my pre-yoga life studying 'Perception of the Other' in sixteenth century Europe.
 I was quite literally spending my time reading, collecting and analysing all the ways in which we human beings like to differentiate and separate ourselves from each other, instead of moving towards a sense of 'we are one' - in many cases even demonising those who are not of the same religious or ethnic background.

 I'd love to say that that's 'History' - but unfortunately - in this Trump and Brexit age - it's still a very real political and social phenomenon.